polyformproject/commercial.polyformproject.org/terms.md

 {{/maintenance=term}}

 {{#modification=yes}}
-# Software Changes
+# Modifications

 The customer may make changes to the software's source code, compile those changes, and run changed versions of the software.
 {{/modification=yes}}

 {{#modification=no}}
-# No Software Changes
+# No Modifications

 The customer may not make changes to the software's source code.
 {{/modification=no}}